Base64 Encoder / Decoder

 Common Use Cases

 - Data URIs — embed images or fonts directly in HTML/CSS.
-Try the Image to Base64 converter.
+Try the Image to Base64 converter or go the other way with Base64 to Image.

 - Email (MIME) — encode binary attachments for text-based transport

-- JSON APIs — send binary data in JSON payloads
+- JSON APIs — send binary data in JSON payloads.
+Format responses with the JSON Formatter.

 - HTTP Auth — Basic Authentication encodes credentials as Base64